-Young children thrive with a predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school year schedule can be a little bit tricky.
-Here are some tips and tools for parents to use in making that transition smooth and joyful for little ones:
+Young children thrive with a predictable routine, but transitioning from the summertime — full of unstructured fun with family — to the school-year schedule can be tricky.
+Here are some tips and tools for parents to help make the transition smooth and joyful for little ones:

 Establish a “Goodbye!
 Hello!” ritual.
 Rituals are a wonderful way to help children through all kinds of transitions in life.
-Say “goodbye” to summer with an end-of-summer picnic, for instance, or a splash party in the backyard with the other kids in the neighborhood.
-Let your child and his friends help you create a banner that bids farewell to summer.
+Say “goodbye” to summer with an end-of-summer picnic, for instance, or a splash party in the backyard with neighborhood kids.
+Have your child and their friends help you create a banner that bids farewell to summer.
 You might say “hello” to the new school year by scheduling a special breakfast to celebrate the first day of school with friends.

 Get sleep back on track.
-Be sure to return to a consistent nighttime routine and meal schedule a week before school actually starts to help reset your child’s sleep rhythms.
+Be sure to return to a consistent nighttime routine and meal schedule a week before school starts to help reset your child’s sleep rhythms.
 If you’ve drifted away from regular eating times and healthy foods, this is a good time to get back on track.
 A well-rested, well-fed child will be happier and more adaptive when transitioning back to school.

 Start a paper chain.
 Cutting out strips of construction paper about an inch wide and 6 inches long, create a link for every day, starting with the final days of summer and continuing through Thanksgiving.
-Encourage your child to draw a little picture of something he loved about his day, starting with the final days of summer and continuing all the way through Thanksgiving.
-By then you will have a long, colorful chain you can hang on the holiday tree or along the banister in celebration of fond memories.
+Encourage your child to draw a little picture of something they loved about their day on one of the strips and add it to the chain each night.
+By the time Turkey Day arrives, you will have a long, colorful chain you can hang on the holiday tree or along the banister in celebration of fond memories.

 Choose special reads.
 Start reading some special back-to-school books to your child the week before school starts.
 Some of my favorites are This School Year Will Be the Best!, The Berenstain Bears Go to School, Little Critter: First Day of School and The Kissing Hand.